Colorful sumac roasted carrots are served over a bed of cool and creamy herbed yogurt sauce in this simple side.

 If there’s one vegetable you’re always sure to find in my fridge, its carrots.
 Carrots are a favorite at our house so we always have a bunch on hand for salads, sautés, soups and dips.
 Carrots are abundant around this time of year, and while we enjoy them year-round, come spring carrots become a real mealtime staple.

-At the moment it’s carrots with yogurt sauce that’s been on regular rotation.
+At the moment it’s these roasted carrots with yogurt that’s been on regular rotation.
+Creamy, herbed filled yogurt serves as a bed for a pile of spice roasted carrots in this simple spring side.

-Creamy, herbed filled yogurt serves as a bed for a pile of sumac roasted carrots in this simple spring side.
-These carrots are easy enough to make for a weeknight dinner, but elegant enough for a special occasion like Easter or Mother’s Day.
-They’re delicious at room temperature, which also makes them a nice addition to a holiday menu since they can stand to be left out for a bit.
+These roasted carrots are easy enough to make for a weeknight dinner, but elegant enough for a special occasion like Easter or Mother’s Day.
+They’re delicious at room temperature, which also makes them a nice addition to a holiday menu since they can be left out for a bit.

 Roasting the carrots caramelizes their natural sugars and makes them tender, while a pinch of sumac adds a nice earthy, lemony flavor that balances the sweetness of the carrots.
 The herb filled yogurt bed offers a fresh and cooling contrast to the roasted carrots.
+Here’s what you’ll need to make them:

 How to Make Roasted Carrots with Yogurt Sauce:

-- Next you cut your carrots (I like rainbow carrots if you can find them) into bite-sized pieces and toss them with a pinch of sumac, salt, pepper and a drizzle of olive oil.
+- Next you’ll cut your carrots (I like rainbow carrots if you can find them) into bite-sized pieces and toss them with a pinch of sumac, salt, pepper and a drizzle of olive oil.
 Choose carrots that are similar in size and spread them out evenly on your baking sheet so that they cook evenly.

 It’s a low effort side with serious flavor for your springtime menu.

-Roasted Carrots with Yogurt Sauce (Paleo and Vegan Option)
+Roasted Carrots with Yogurt Sauce

 Ingredients